Stratio/deep-spark/doc_sphinx/src/site/sphinx/t20-first-steps-deep-mongodb.rst

 Prerequisites
 -------------

--  MongoDB and Stratio Deep: see `Getting
+-  MongoDB and Stratio Deep
-   Started </getting-started.md>`__ for installation instructions
 -  Basic knowledge of SQL, Java and/or Scala

 Resources used in this tutorial